British Indian Ocean Territory: History

-Maldivian mariners knew the Chagos Islands well.
-In Maldivian lore, they are known as Fōlhavahi or Hollhavai (the latter name in the closer Southern Maldives).
+Maldivian mariners knew of the Chagos Islands, which were known as Fōlhavahi in the northern Maldives, and Hollhavai in the southern Maldives.
+Hollhavai also referred to other islands scattered throughout the Indian Ocean, such as the Seychelles.
 According to Southern Maldivian oral tradition, traders and fishermen were occasionally lost at sea and got stranded on one of the islands of the Chagos.
 Eventually they were rescued and brought back home.
-However, these islands were judged to be too far away from the seat of the Maldivian crown to be settled permanently by them.
+The coconut crabs of the islands may have inspired Maldivian folklore about giant hermit crabs.
+These islands were judged to be too far away from the seat of the Maldivian crown to be settled permanently by them.
 Thus, for many centuries the Chagos were ignored by their northern neighbours.

 Early settlement

 The islands of Chagos Archipelago were charted by Vasco da Gama in the early 16th century, and then claimed in the 18th century by France as a possession of Mauritius.
 They were first settled in the 18th century by African slaves and Indian contractors brought by Franco-Mauritians to found coconut plantations.
+At some point Diego Garcia hosted a leper colony for patients from Mauritius, who were treated with turtle oil.
 In 1810, Mauritius was captured by the United Kingdom, and France subsequently ceded the territory in the Treaty of Paris in 1814.

+The United Kingdom abolished slavery in 1833, although those on what would become the BIOT continued work as indentured labourers.
+In 1883 the plantations were bought by the Société Huilière de Diego et Peros.
+As of 1900 there were 426 families on the islands, 60 percent descended from the original African-Malagasy slaves, and 40% descended from South Asians brought over as indentured labour.
+Chagossian creole developed as a common language.
+The lives of the population remained effectively controlled by the company, a system which persisted until the 1960s.

+An airstrip was built on Diego Garcia during the Second World War along with other military facilities.
+Military forces left once the war ended.
+In 1962 the plantations were bought by Chagos-Agalega Company, based in the Seychelles.
+At this time they covered 3000 ha.